SysMan-One/SDL/README.md

-#
-#   Abstract: SDL - is a Structure Definition Langguage
-#
-#   Author: Ruslan R. Laishev
-#
-#

-A portable processor for Structure Definition Language (a child of the OpenVMS SDL)
+#SDL - A portable processor for Structure Definition Language (a child of the OpenVMS SDL)

 A short description of the language follows: